cakephp/docs/en/views/helpers/form.rst

           <option value="4">5</option>
       </select>

-  Options can also be upplied as key-value pairs.
+  Options can also be applied as key-value pairs.

 * ``['hiddenField']`` - For certain input types (checkboxes, radios) a hidden input is created so that the key in ``$this->request->data`` will exist